-Jan Pfister is an Adjunct Professor in Management Accounting and Control and a tenured Senior Lecturer at the Department of Accounting and Finance at Turku School of Economics.
+Jan Pfister holds the title of an Adjunct Professor in Management Accounting and Control and is a tenured Senior Lecturer ("Yliopistonlehtori") at the Department of Accounting and Finance at Turku School of Economics.
 He is an Affiliated Researcher at the House of Innovation (HOI) as well as the Mistra Center for Sustainable Markets (Misum) at Stockholm School of Economics, and an active participant at the Berkeley Innovation Forum (BIF).

 His current research focuses on a range of topics related to management control systems design and practice, and how efficiency pressures affect employee motivation, innovativeness, and performance.
 He is also interested in broader societal changes based on the emergence of innovative technologies, including digital platforms and ecosystems.
 He has been teaching at the bachelor, master, PhD, and executive levels, and supervising several PhD students.